 Maggie is an Occupational Health Physician, having previously been a GP, and undertakes medical appraisals for the Faculty of Occupational Medicine.
 She has been undertaking both sport and commercial diving medicals since the early 1990’s.
 She is also approved to undertake offshore medicals and has many years of experience of undertaking driving medicals and general occupational health medicals.
 She is a BSAC advanced diver and has been diving since 1989.
 On the Committee she is Appraisal Lead and the BSAC rep. Her other interests are her pet dogs, attending Rolling Stones concerts and is a member of the Richard III Society (amazing he was found!).

 Chris is a consultant anaesthetist with a specialist interest in diving and hyperbaric medicine.

-While serving as a medical officer in the Royal Navy, he was appointed to the Institute of Naval Medicine in 1997 where he received training in diving and hyperbaric medicine.
+While serving as a medical officer in the Royal Navy, Mark was appointed to the Institute of Naval Medicine in 1997 where he received training in diving and hyperbaric medicine.
 He left the Royal Navy in 2004 and worked as a general practitioner and occupational physician until he was employed as the medical director of the Hyperbaric Medicine Unit in Royal Hospital Haslar in 2006, continuing in the role when the unit moved to St Richard’s Hospital in Chichester in 2010.
 He stopped general practice in 2021, relinquished his post as medical director of the hyperbaric unit in 2022 and now works as an occupational physician providing advice for NHS and other clients including companies involved in diving and hyperbaric technologies.
 He is qualified as a working and a recreational diver but lately immersion seems to be more often in paperwork rather than in water.